One Bowl Banana Bread – easy bread made with over-ripe bananas. It’s moist and filled with chocolate chips!

 This is the easiest banana bread recipe ever!
 You only need one bowl and a whisk to make it.
-It’s ultra moist, sweet and filled with chocolate chips.
-It’s the perfect thing to bake when you have too many ripe bananas on hand.
+It's ultra moist, sweet, and filled with chocolate chips or walnuts.
+It's the perfect thing to bake when you have too many ripe bananas on hand.
 We love it as an afternoon snack or served instead of a cake with coffee or tea.
-You can make this easy banana bread in just one hour or make it into muffins and bake for 18 to 20 minutes.

 Ingredients: